There are two kinds of brining: wet and dry. As the title suggests, this piece is about wet brining.

 Step 7: Add the meat

 You’re now ready to dunk your meat in the brine.
 Make sure to push it right down in and ensure it stays under.
+You can use something to weight down the meat, such as a weight, a heavy pan, or in my case a stone pestle.

 If you’re doing a turkey or chicken, make sure to fill the entire cavity by rolling the bird around a few times.